-The total OPEB liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability in the June 30, 2023 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-- Discount rate: 2.16%
+- Discount rate: 3.65%

 - Inflation: 2.5%

 - Salary increases: 3.5%

-- Medical cost trend rates: 6% for 2022, decreasing 0.5% per year to an ultimate rate of 5% for 2024 and later years
+- Medical cost trend rates: 5% annual increase in all future years

-The 2.16% discount rate assumption is the June 30, 2021 rate in the 20-Year General Obligation Municipal Bond Index published by Bond Buyer.
+The 3.65% discount rate assumption is the June 30, 2023 rate in the 20-Year General Obligation Municipal Bond Index published by Bond Buyer.

-Rates of mortality, retirement, and withdrawal are the same rates that were used in the December 31, 2019 actuarial valuation of the Oregon Public Employees Retirement System for Police and Fire employees.
+Rates of mortality, retirement, and withdrawal are the same rates that were used in the December 31, 2021 actuarial valuation of the Oregon Public Employees Retirement System for Police and Fire employees.